 Under this draft risk management framework, Grok would apply heightened safeguards if it receives requests that pose a foreseeable and non-trivial risk of resulting in large-scale violence, terrorism, or the use, development, or proliferation of weapons of mass destruction, including CBRN weapons, and major cyber weapons on critical infrastructure.
 For example, Grok would apply heightened safeguards if it receives a request to act as an agent or tool of mass violence, or if it receives requests for step-by-step instructions for committing mass violence.
 In this draft framework, we particularly focus on requests that pose a foreseeable and non-trivial risk of more than one hundred deaths or over \$1 billion in damages from weapons of mass destruction or cyberterrorist attacks on critical infrastructure ("catastrophic malicious use events").
-However, we will allow Grok to respond to such requests from some vetted, highly trusted users (such as trusted third-party safety auditors) whom we know to be using those capabilities for benign or beneficial purposes, such as scientifically investigating Grok's capabilities for risk assessment purposes.
+However, we will allow Grok to respond to such requests from some vetted, highly trusted users (such as trusted third-party safety auditors) whom we know to be using those capabilities for benign or beneficial purposes, such as scientifically investigating Grok's capabilities for risk assessment purposes, or if such requests cover information that is already readily and easily available, including by an internet search.